Jicay/java-test/subjects/04-01-adventure-character/README.md

 In the following quest, we will work with the same files and classes.
 You should keep them from one exercise to the following.

-Create a file `CelestialObject.java`.
+Create a file `Character.java`.

-Create a public class named `CelestialObject`.
+Create a public class named `Character`.
-The class must contains four properties :
+The class must contains three properties :
-* x (double)
-* y (double)
-* z (double)
+* maxHealth (int) : with a getter and no setter.
+This property is not updatable (`final` keyword).
+* currentHealth (int) : with a getter and no setter.
-* name (String)
+* name (String) : with a getter and no setter.
+This property is not updatable (`final` keyword).

-The (x, y, z) properties are the coordinates of the object.

-For the moment, you should declare the properties as public.
+Create a constructor with two parameters (name and maxHealth) : the currentHealth is initialized with the maxHealth value.

+Rewrite the `toString`, that will have the format `<name> : <currentHealth>/<maxHealth>`.
+If the currentHealth is 0, the format is `<name> : KO`.

+Implement two methods :
+* `takeDamage`, with an integer parameter, that will remove the amount in parameter to the `currentHealth`.
+The current health can't be lower than 0.
+* `attack`, with a `Character` parameter, that will call `takeDamage` of the parameter with a default value : `9`.

 # Usage